aishiyer99/ANN-audio-mnist/README.md

 # ANN-audio-mnist
-Deep learning project - building an artificial neural network
+Building an artificial neural network that can look at Mel or MFCC spectrograms of audio files and classify them into 10 classes.